Hillside Avenue buses: Bus redesign

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Hillside Avenue buses would have contained one high-density "intra-borough" route, the QT18.
 There would have been several "subway connector" routes with nonstop sections on Hillside Avenue.
 These included the QT34 to Manhasset; the QT36 to Lake Success; the QT38 to Queens Village; and the QT39 to Cambria Heights.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
 As part of the new plan, the Q1 would become a "limited-stop" route and extended west and south to Sutphin Boulevard, replacing the Q6 to John F. Kennedy International Airport.
 The Q43 would become a "zone" route with nonstop sections on Hillside Avenue.
 The Q36 would be eliminated and replaced with a "zone" route, the Q45, which would run on Hillside Avenue and Little Neck Parkway.
 In addition, a new Q82 route from 165th Street to UBS Arena would replace the Q36 along 211th Street and Hollis Court Boulevard, and a new Q57 route from the Rockaway Boulevard station to Little Neck Parkway would replace the Q36 along Jamaica Avenue.

+A final bus-redesign plan was released in December 2023.
+The Q1 would still become a limited route, and its Springfield Boulevard branch would still be eliminated, but the western part of the route would be extended only to Sutphin Boulevard and Archer Avenue, rather than down to JFK Airport.
+The Q36 would become a zone route and would maintain its existing routing to Little Neck Parkway, eliminating service to Floral Park, as well as weekend and overnight service.
+In Queens Village, the Q36 would use Springfield Boulevard, rather than 212th Street and 212th Place; the latter streets would be used by a new Q82 route to UBS Arena.
+The Q43 would become a zone route and would retain the same routing, although frequencies would be reduced.

+On December 17, 2024, addendums to the final plan were released.
+Among these, some Q1 buses will only run between Jamaica and Hillside Avenue/Springfield Boulevard, weekend service was added to the Little Neck branch of the Q36, and stop changes were made to the Q43.
+The Q82, running to UBS Arena, was retained.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Q1 was later reverted back to a “Local” route due to stop spacing.
+The Queens Bus Redesign went into effect in two different phases during Summer 2025, and all four routes are part of Phase I, which started on June 29, 2025.
+As of this date, the Q43 extension to Long Island Jewish Hospital is still being considered for a separate implementation.